THIS ARTICLE WAS UPDATED ON 3/28/2020 AND AGAIN ON 3/1/2021 TO INCLUDE THE LATEST INFO ABOUT CORONAVIRUS

 Grill, smoker, and oven safety

 - Keep a fire extinguisher nearby.
 Water will only spread grease fires.
-The best extinguisher is rated ABC (see sidebar).
+The best extinguisher is rated ABC (see below).

 - Never cook with grills or smokers indoors or in garages.
 They produce invisible carbon monoxide and smoke that can kill you.

 - Don’t keep your grill next to a furnace air inlet or even a window.
 The house is often under a negative pressure, and can suck in these killing gases.

 - Don’t keep your grill close to your house or deck railings.
 Beware of overhanging roof lines or trees.